7 Takeaways From The 1st Night Of The Democratic National Convention

 "He has had more than enough time to prove that he can do the job, but he is clearly in over his head," she said.
 "He cannot meet this moment.
 He simply cannot be who we need him to be for us.
 It is what it is."

-That last line, "It is what it is," hearkens back to the president twice using those same words to describe the country's response to the coronavirus.
+That last line, "It is what it is," hearkens back to the president using those same words to describe the coronavirus death toll in the country.

 And Obama nailed the virtual format.
 She was seated, comfortable, emotive and soaring in her delivery.
 Obama acknowledged many voters are disaffected with politics.
 "I get that," she said.
 She hit the seriousness of the moment.